SneaksAndData/github-actions/README.md

 This action relies on git tags to be present in order to generate an artifact tag.

 ### Inputs
-  - container_registry_address: 'Container registry address'
+  - container_registry_address: Container registry address
-  - application: description: 'Application name'
+  - application: description: Application name
-  - container_registry_user: 'Container registry username'
+  - container_registry_user: Container registry username
-  - container_registry_token: 'Container registry access token'
+  - container_registry_token: Container registry access token
-  - helm_version: 'Version of helm to install' **Optional**.
+  - helm_version: Version of helm to install **Optional**.
 Default value is **3.9.2**
-  - helm_directory: 'Location of helm chart related to project root' **Optional**.
+  - helm_directory: Location of helm chart related to project root **Optional**.
 Default value is **.helm**

 ### Outputs
 No outputs defined